-Immediately expand coverage and effectiveness of existing social safety nets such as the National Poverty Targeting Programme.
+Immediately expand coverage and effectiveness of existing social safety nets such as the National Poverty Targeting Programme, accounting for the rapidly growing number of newly poor families.

 Establish a permanent ministerial committee, including participants from civil society and international development organizations, to develop and implement a poverty reduction strategy.